-In Week 1 and Week 2 the professor will report students as 'no show' if students do not complete the majority of assignments each week.
-For example, if there are five submissions students must complete three of the five submissions.
-Students with attendance issues in the first two weeks of the course will receive a grade of W and be administratively removed from the course.
+In Week 1 and Week 2 the professor will report students as 'no show' if students do not complete the majority of assignments on-time each week.
+For example, if there are five submissions in a week, students must complete a minimum of three of the five submissions by the due date to be considered in attendance for the course.
+If students are absent these first two weeks they will be administratively withdrawn from the course.